vector-of-bool/vector-of-bool.github.io/_posts/2017-08-12-partial-specializations.md

 ## Not So Fast!

 The above example isn't contrived.
 It's a very common pattern.
-Unfortunately:
-It doesn't work in all circumstances.
+Unfortunately, this doesn't work in all circumstances.

 ## A Real Use Case

 Suppose we want to write a JSON serialization library.
-We want to support dumping and loading of custom types to JSON, and we want users of our library to be able to extend our library to opaquely handle their own types.
+We want to support dumping and loading of custom types to JSON, and we want users of our library to be able to extend our library to transparently handle their own types.

 How can we go about this?
 The typical past case has looked like this: